max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 MovingAverage() : MovingAverage Object
 	An object that makes it easy to keep track of a 'rolling' average.

-		For example, showing all properties:
+		Example, showing all properties

-			var avg = new movingAverage();
+			var avg = new movingAverage()
-			avg.add(v);									// usually the only thing you need, returns the new average and updates the sampleCount. avg.average;								// gets/sets the current average value (usually read-only, but in some cases you might want to set this to a starting value) avg.sampleCount; 							// gets/sets the current sample count value (usually read-only, but in some cases you might want to set this to a starting value)
+			avg.add(v)									// usually the only thing you need, returns the new average and updates the sampleCount. avg.average									// gets/sets the current average value (usually read-only, but in some cases you might want to set this to a starting value) avg.sampleCount 							// gets/sets the current sample count value (usually read-only, but in some cases you might want to set this to a starting value)